What Are Liposomes?

 What Are Liposomes

+Let us further answer the question, what are liposomes?
 The term liposome is from the Greek words "lipos" for fat and "soma" for body.
 Just as it sounds, liposomes are small bodies of fat that are capable of transporting natural active ingredients.
 They are formed by combining a type of lipid molecule known as a phospholipid with water.

-What Are Phospholipids
+What Are Phospholipids Within Liposomes

+You can't answer 'what are liposomes' without explaining phospholipids are.
 Phospholipids are a type of fat molecule that makes up the cell membranes of our body.
 They are also found naturally in eggs, soy and sunflowers.
 They have a water-loving head and two water-fearing tails.
 When mixed with water, a double layer (lipid bilayer) of these naturally occur with the tails meeting on the inside and the heads moving towards the outside.
 Small vesicles form when this happens, these vesicles known as liposomes.
 This liposome is then capable of encapsulating active ingredients.
 Making effective absorption and increased bioavailability of the active ingredients.

 The Structure of Liposomes Increases Absorption